 - Belief turns failure into opportunity.

-What happens when you don’t believe in yourself:
+What can happen when you don’t believe in yourself?

 - You don’t move forward (because what’s the point, right?)

 - You abandon your dreams before you even try to reach them.

 - You don’t enjoy the present moment.

 If belief in yourself is a catalyst that moves you forward, a lack of belief can hold you right where you are.